devmariagabriela/Register-an-incident/README.md

 ## Overview

-TrafficAI is a full-stack prototype that applies machine learning to classify traffic accidents into three levels — Light, Moderate, and Critical enabling faster and more accurate emergency response dispatch.
+TrafficAI is a full-stack prototype that applies machine learning to classify traffic accidents into three levels: Light, Moderate, and Critical enabling faster and more accurate emergency response dispatch.

 Built on a real 2020 dataset with 22,643 records, the system was trained using Orange Data Mining with algorithms including Random Forest and XGBoost.
 The front-end interface allows users to submit accident images or text descriptions and receive a severity classification with confidence score and suggested emergency resources.